 Court decisions provide numerous insights on how best to structure and operate an FLP to withstand an IRS attack.
 Work with your tax advisor to determine if an FLP is right for you.

 The August 1 deadline for owners of all buildings of more than 50,000 gross square feet to comply with New York City's Greener, Greater Buildings Plan will be here soon.
 The next step may be to conduct an energy audit.

 In today's competitive environment, an energy-efficient building is more attractive for both commercial and individual renters and purchasers.
 Achieving the ENERGY STAR status puts you in a select group of nationally recognized buildings.
 Just as people look for the ENERGY STAR label when they purchase appliances, so too is this rating important to keep your building competitive in the marketplace.

-The real estate advisors at MP&S can help you in taking advantage of green incentives, tax deductions and tax credits.
+The real estate advisors at Marks Paneth can help you in taking advantage of green incentives, tax deductions and tax credits.
 We can also perform cost-benefit analyses on any potential savings from energy improvements to your buildings.